-If you lived in Equatorial Guinea instead of United States, you would:
+If you moved to Equatorial Guinea from the United States, you would:

 MAKE 51.3% LESS MONEY EVERY YEAR